Extremist reported by family pleads guilty to gun charge

 Jeffrey Clark has remained detained in federal custody since his arrest.
 He had pleaded not guilty in November to illegally possessing firearms and high-capacity magazines for rifle ammunition.

+“Obviously, this would be a very different case if he did,” the judge said.

+An FBI agent’s affidavit last year said one of Clark’s Gab posts mentioning a “dry run for things to come” had implied Clark “did know more about the attack in the Tree-of-Life Synagogue, and that there was more to come.”
+However, Justice Department prosecutor John Cummings acknowledged in November that Clark posted that statement a day before the synagogue shooting and likely was referring to Cesar Sayoc, the Florida man who mailed pipe bombs to critics of President Donald Trump.

-Public defender David Bos has said there’s no connection between his client and Bowers.
-After Clark’s arrest, Pittsburgh-based U.S. Attorney Scott Brady’s office issued a statement saying there is no evidence that any other individuals besides Bowers “were involved in, or had prior knowledge of” the deadly attack on the Tree of Life Synagogue.
+In November, Pittsburgh-based U.S. Attorney Scott Brady’s office issued a statement saying there is no evidence that any other individuals besides Bowers “were involved in, or had prior knowledge of” the deadly attack.

-Bos has said his client’s “distasteful comments” on the internet are constitutionally protected free speech and don’t make him dangerous.
+Public defender David Bos has said his client’s “distasteful comments” on the internet are constitutionally protected free speech and don’t make him dangerous.
+Bos asked the judge to release his client before sentencing and allow him to live under house arrest with one of the relatives who had contacted the FBI.

 Clark told FBI agents that he was a member of white nationalist groups “and followed their ideology,” a court filing says.
 He also said he and his brother became interested in guns after the 2016 presidential election “because they believed there was going to be a civil war,” the filing adds.